Back

 Habitat | It grows in humus-rich, shaded or semi-shaded areas subjected to waterlogging.
 It is usually found along water margins and occurs on the edges of shaded secondary forests growing from 0 - 2500 m above sea level. |

-Associated Fauna | The flowers are pollinated by hawk moths, and the fruits are likely eaten by insects.
-In Singapore, the Butterfly Ginger is a caterpillar host plant for the Chocolate Demon (Ancistroides nigrita) and Grass Demon Udaspes folus). |
+Associated Fauna | In Singapore, the flowers have been observed to attract butterflies and moths, and the fruits are likely eaten by insects.
+In Singapore, this species is a caterpillar host plant for the Chocolate Demon (Ancistroides nigrita) and Grass Demon Udaspes folus). |

-Cultivation | It does well in fertile, well-drained, organic-rich soil and grows in bright, direct or indirect sunlight or under partial shade.
-It can grow in soil subjected to waterlogging.
+Cultivation | It does well in fertile, loamy soil, and grows in bright, direct or indirect sunlight or under partial shade.
+It can grow in soil subjected to waterlogging and may thrive in these conditions.
 It can be propagated by division via rhizomes. |

 Etymology | The genus Hedychium is derived from Ancient Greek, hedys "sweet" and chios "snow", referring to the white flowers of the type specimen, H. coronarium.
 The specific epithet coronarium means "wreath, garland", suggesting its use in floral arrangements and garlands. |